Nyamko Sabuni: Personal life

 Nyamko Sabuni was born in Bujumbura in Burundi, where her father, a left-wing politician from Zaire, lived in exile.
 Sabuni's father is a Christian, while her mother is a Muslim.
+She is part of the Bembe people.

 The family obtained political asylum in Sweden in 1981 and Sabuni grew up in Kungsängen, north of Stockholm.
 She studied law at Uppsala University, migration policy at Mälardalen University College in Eskilstuna, and information and media communications at Berghs School of Communication in Stockholm.

 She was married from 2004 to 2012 and has twin sons from that marriage.
 She has described herself as non-religious.

 Political career

 Paweł Rogaliński, Nyamko Sabuni and Mara Carfagna during the Third Equality Summit in Stockholm in September 2009.

 Sabuni was a member of board of the Liberal Youth of Sweden from 1996 to 1998.
 She has cited the murder of Ivorian refugee Gerard Gbeyo, committed by a Swedish neo-Nazi in the town of Klippan in 1995, as one of the reasons she became involved in politics.

 Shortly after she was elected into office, she made a publicized decision to withdraw funding for the organization Centrum mot rasism, where her uncle Mkyabela Sabuni was a director.

 In a 17 July 2006 opinion letter published in the Swedish newspaper Expressen, Sabuni called for mandatory gynecological examinations of all schoolgirls in order to prevent genital mutilation.
 She has proposed a ban on hijab for girls under 15 and also advocated the inclusion of honor killings as an independent category within the Swedish criminal code.
 In July 2006, her book Flickorna vi sviker ("The Girls We Let Down"), about women in Sweden living under the threat of honor violence, was published.

 Sabuni states that practicing Muslims who live by the Qur'an "limit their own opportunities".
 She suggests that practices such as praying five times a day or questioning music, marginalize Muslims.

+Sabuni supports the legalization of medical cannabis.